-- pharmacy in three years instead of four years, enabling LECOM students to enter the job market or residency one year earlier. - Opportunity to complete introductory and advanced experiential components within LECOM Health, an academic osteopathic health center where LECOM students work with pharmacists, physicians, nurses, dentists, and other health care professionals in a uniquely inter-professional setting. - Integration of science and practice throughout the program. - Technologically advanced facilities that prepare students to practice in the 21st century. - Opportunity to enter Masters degree programs in Biomedical Sciences, Health Services Administration, Biomedical Ethics and Medical Education.
+- Opportunity to complete introductory and advanced experiential components within LECOM Health, an academic osteopathic health center where LECOM students work with pharmacists, physicians, nurses, dentists, and other health care professionals in a uniquely inter-professional setting. - Integration of science and practice throughout the program. - Technologically advanced facilities that prepare students to practice in the 21st century. - Opportunity to enter Master's degree programs in the School of Health Services Administration (SHSA) and the Graduate School of Biomedical Sciences (GSBS).